MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/well-architected.md

 - *Pick the right deployment options.* Use the [CycleCloud Workspace for Slurm](./cycle-cloud.md) to simplify deployment.
 Choose NC-series or ND-series SKUs for the GPU partition.
 For multi-node training, ND-series SKUs are recommended for RDMA support.
 Azure’s HPC marketplace images generally include these drivers and libraries.
 If customization is needed, the azhpc-images repository can ensure compatibility.

 - *Use the right image.* The software requirements for the project include a Linux-based operating system, typically Ubuntu.
-For multi-GPU and multi-node communication, it is essential to have communication libraries such as NCCL and MPI.
+For multi-GPU and multi-node communication, it's essential to have communication libraries such as NCCL and MPI.
 Additionally, appropriate NVIDIA drivers must be installed to ensure GPU acceleration.
-[Azure's HPC marketplace images](/azure/virtual-machines/azure-hpc-vm-images) generally come with these drivers and libraries pre-installed.
+[Azure's HPC marketplace images](/azure/virtual-machines/azure-hpc-vm-images) come with these drivers and libraries preinstalled.
 However, if customization is necessary, the [azhpc-images](https://github.com/Azure/azhpc-images?tab=readme-ov-file#azure-hpcai-vm-images) repository can be used to ensure compatibility.

 #### Running Megatron-LM on Azure HPC

-It is typically recommended that Megatron-LM be launched using the latest release of [NGC's PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-This introduces a set of additional requirements for traditional Slurm-based HPC clusters:
+You should run Megatron-LM using the latest release of [NGC's PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+It introduces a set of extra requirements for traditional Slurm-based HPC clusters:

 - [enroot](https://github.com/NVIDIA/enroot): a tool that allows users to run containerized applications on HPC clusters without requiring root privileges or modifying the host system.
 - [pyxis](https://github.com/NVIDIA/pyxis): a plugin for Slurm that enables seamless integration of enroot with Slurm, allowing users to submit containerized jobs to Slurm queues and run them on HPC nodes.

 Both of these components are included in the CycleCloud Slurm workspace but are currently not included in Slurm clusters that are built via CycleCloud.
-These additional components can be introduced via [cluster-init with CycleCloud projects](/azure/cyclecloud/how-to/projects?view=cyclecloud-8).
+These extra components can be introduced via [cluster-init with CycleCloud projects](/azure/cyclecloud/how-to/projects?view=cyclecloud-8).

-With these requirements met, you will be able to use Megatron-LM for LLM training by:
+With these requirements met, you can use Megatron-LM for LLM training by:

 1.*Verifying the performance of your cluster*: with [Node Health Checks](https://github.com/Azure/azurehpc-health-checks) you can identify any potential hardware issues before running your workload, and NCCL tests can be used to verify the distributed all-reduce performance of the cluster.
 2.*Selecting your training data*: the [codeParrot](https://huggingface.co/codeparrot/codeparrot-small) model can be used as a starting point to validate your workflow.